Skip to main content

 Concentrations

-Do you have an interest within the English or Writing major that you would like to pursue in greater depth?
+Do you have an interest within the English or Writing and Rhetoric major that you would like to pursue in greater depth?
 Or a skill that you’d like to explore?
 Students may elect to group their coursework for their major into a concentration by taking 9 hours of coursework from one of the following lists.

 Students who elect to pursue a concentration fulfill all of the requirements for the major, but the concentration allows them to group their required courses and electives in exciting ways.